Canning Vale College: History

 Enrolments were restricted to years 8 and 9 in 2004.
-In 2005 this expanded to include year 10, following the education progression of the initial students.
+In 2005, this expanded to include year 10, following the education progression of the initial students.
 As this group of students progresses so too did the school's enrolments, culminating in year 12 enrolments for 2007.
-From 2015 the school accepted year 7 students.
+From 2015, the school accepted year 7 students.

-The school has 5 ha of wetland and bush area, and as part of their curriculum the students work with environmental organisations to maintain, monitor and enhance this area.
+The school has 5 ha of wetland and bush area, and as part of their curriculum the students work with environmental organisations to maintain, monitor, and enhance this area.

 Intake Area

 Canning Vale College's intake area is specified by the WA Department of Education and Training to include the suburb of Canning Vale and parts of surrounding suburbs.
-Feeder primary schools are all, or part of, Caladenia Primary School, Campbell Primary School, Canning Vale Primary School, Excelsior Primary School and Raford Primary School.
+Feeder primary schools are all, or part of, Caladenia Primary School, Campbell Primary School, Canning Vale Primary School, Excelsior Primary School and Ranford Primary School.

 Its neighbouring high schools are Willetton Senior High School to the north-west, Leeming Senior High School to the west, Atwell College to the south and Southern River College to the east.